-- The courses with their learning community cohort
+- Take CJUS courses along with your learning community cohort.

-For further ther information and/or an application packet please contact:
+For further information and/or an application packet please contact:

 Dr. Charisse T.M.
 Coston